Ben1138/unity-qoi/README.md

 ![](img/benchmarks.jpg)

 ## Installation
-Download the lastest [Release (.unitypackage)](https://github.com/Ben1138/unity-qoi/releases) and drag-drop it into you project.
+Download the lastest [Release (.unitypackage)](https://github.com/Ben1138/unity-qoi/releases) and drag-drop it into your project.